Netflix is spending $420 million on Indian content, CEO says

-Mumbai: Netflix Inc is ploughing Rs30 billion (Dh1.54 billion, $420 million) this year and next to produce more local content in India, one of the biggest and most-crowded markets for the world’s largest paid streaming-service provider.
+Netflix is ploughing $420 million (Rs30 billion, Dh1.5 billion) this year and next to produce more local content in India, one of the biggest and most crowded markets for the world’s largest paid streaming-service provider.

 “You’ll start to see a lot of stuff hit the screen, big investment,” Chief Executive Officer Reed Hastings said at an event in New Delhi on Friday.
 “We’re really trying to invest in that becoming more Indian in the content offering.”